duraki/notes/content/posts/bmwe34/clusters/tachospeed_kmh/control_kmh_gauge.md

 ---

+### Controlling RPM Engine Speed on Instrument Cluster

 The Engine Speed Signal (RPM) from the DME (.5mm^2 black, "TD") is a clean, 50% duty cycle, 12V, active low square wave with a frequency of 1Hz for every 20 RPM.
 Click to see [more details on RPM and other DME pinouts](http://www.fekzen.se/StandAlone/).

 {{< imgcap title="Sending data and RPM value to Instrument Cluster, out from the DME" src="/posts/bmwe34/clusters/tachospeed_kmh/control_tacho_rpm.png" >}}

+---

+### Identifying correct I/O signals for Instrument Cluster pinouts

+It is sometimes difficult to identify what each pinout on the instrument cluster expects in a form of signals.
+A good workaround for this is to reference to an older or newer technical or electrical documentation of the similar vehicle models.
+For example, the following BMW E30 Instrument Cluster contains pinouts for each of the backpanel port, and also the output and input signals the pinout expects:

+{{< imgcap title="Plug connections on Instrument Cluster (BMW E30 Series-3)" src="/posts/bmwe34/clusters/tachospeed_kmh/E30clusterpinout.jpg" >}}

+If we reference on the pinout table, we can see that the **Analog Speed. outlet** on "Pin Board III" outputs frequency (PWM) signal, and the **Analog Speed** (Pin 16) of "Pin Board IV" is also used for that.
+Therefore we can conclude that newer Instrument Clusters also use same signals.